Cases of the coronavirus are spiking outside of China and the World Health Organization warned ‘the window of opportunity is narrowing’ to contain it

 - Chung Sung-Jun/Getty Images

-- The World Health Organization warned that “the window of opportunity is narrowing” to contain the deadly coronavirus.
+- Global coronavirus cases are spiking and the World Health Organization warned that “the window of opportunity is narrowing” to contain the deadly coronavirus.

-- His comments came as cases surge in South Korea and the country admitted it failed to stop the virus coming into the country.
+- South Korea admitted it failed to stop the virus coming into the country.
 It now says it is trying to contain the virus.

 - South Korea now has more than 430 cases compared to 156 on Friday, while Iran reported four deaths and countries like Israel and Lebannon are reporting their first cases.